 The thank-you note is a powerful tool for nonprofits, too.
 One study from Donors Choose sent handwritten thank yous to half of their first-time donors.
 The result?
 Those who received a thank you note were 38% more likely to give again than those who didn’t receive one.
 Donors who received notes donated an additional $41 per year on average, adding up to $3 million in additional donations per year.
 Imagine what your organization to accomplish with a simple thank you note.

 Reduce Your Campaign Management Time By Up To 80%

-Hubspot defines lead scoring as “a methodology used to rank prospects against a scale that represents the perceived value each lead represents to the organization.”
-Marketers can incorporate lead scoring into their automated lead nurturing campaigns by assigning values to things like conversion events and social media engagement.
-By placing values on different types of interaction, it’s much easier to understand where a lead is in the buying cycle and when they’re ready for that sales call (or in need or more nurturing).
+HubSpot defines lead scoring as “a methodology used to rank prospects against a scale that represents the perceived value each lead represents to the organization.”
+Marketers can incorporate lead scoring into their automated lead nurturing campaign by assigning values to things like conversion events and social media engagement.
+By placing values on different types of interaction, it’s much easier to understand where a lead is in the buying cycle and when they’re ready for that sales call (or in need of more nurturing).

 The ultimate goal of lead nurturing campaigns is, of course, to drive more conversion, and lead scoring can help you do just that.
 In fact, in a Lead Generation Marketing Effectiveness Study, 68% of marketers named lead scoring as the most effective tactic for improving revenue through lead nurturing.
 Despite its efficacy, lead scoring based on content and engagement is still a relatively new practice.
 A study by MarketingSherpa found that only 21% of B2B marketers use the practice currently.
 So if you’re looking for a way to outpace your competitors, this strategy could be it.